Reference Entry

 Relative to Orama, it is narrower in scope but easier to reason about if your focus is local structured retrieval instead of a broader search platform story.

 Relative to Solr, Elasticsearch, and OpenSearch, Querylight TS is intentionally much smaller in scope.
 That comparison does not just apply to Querylight TS; it applies to all of the browser- and local-first options discussed on this page.
 Full server-side search engines are far more sophisticated in terms of features, algorithms, optimization, and scalability.
-Querylight TS probably comes the closest to that style of search toolkit among the libraries covered here, but it is still aimed at a very different problem size.
+Querylight TS borrows more of that query-building style than most browser-first libraries covered here, but it is still aimed at a very different problem size.

 Those systems are the right tools when you need serious search infrastructure at scale.
 Querylight TS is for the opposite end of the spectrum: situations where a small local corpus needs capable search features without the operational weight of running a full search server, and where those larger systems would be overkill.
 And beyond Solr, Elasticsearch, and OpenSearch, there are many server-side alternatives that are also designed for far greater scale than anything in this article is targeting.